 All 50 component companies are established businesses that are significantly impacted by Washington’s actions and stand to see increased earnings from favorable decisions by Congress, the White House and the alphabet soup of regulatory agencies.

-POP’s income holdings, which have a yield of 3%, include Boeing, International Paper, Pitney Bowes, semiconductor maker Qualcomm, and Cumming, which produces truck engines.
-The growth portion of POP includes such companies as Edwards Life Sciences, Facebook, Trip Advisor, and Vertex Pharmaceuticals.
+POP’s income holdings, which have a yield of 3%, include a wide variety of companies including aerospace and defense manufacturers, semiconductor makers and companies that produce truck engines.
+The growth portion of POP includes such companies as a medical equipment company, technology companies, and pharmaceuticals.

 The LI calculation takes into account not only how much a company spends on lobbying but the size of that expenditure relative to the corporation’s market capitalization, revenue, and earnings.
 This is important in assessing the potential ROI of a lobbying investment.